 3.2.1 Effect on Total Cholesterol

 The results are presented in Fig.2, showing the serum total cholesterol levels of mg/dl across different experimental groups.
 The normal group exhibited a mean serum level of 145.82 mg/dl, whereas the STZIDRs group showed a significant increase to 229 mg/dl.
-Treatment with Linagliptin and Tamarind indica resulted in mean levels of 186.44 mg/dl and 197.06 mg/dl, respectively.
+Treatment with Linagliptin and Tamarindus indica resulted in mean levels of 186.44 mg/dl and 197.06 mg/dl, respectively.
 Error bars represent the standard error of the mean (SEM) for each group.

 Fig. 2.
 Effect of Tamarindus indica on serum Total Cholesterol level in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.